KaueMiziara/enigma-tui-simulator/README.md

 ## About the Enigma Machine
-The Enigma is a machine extensively used by Germany Armed Forces during World War II.<br>
+The Enigma is a machine extensively used by the Nazi Germany Armed Forces during World War II.<br>
 It enciphers messages using an electromechanical mecanism that consists in:<br>
 - 1 keyboard;
 - 1 plugboard, connecting 10 pairs of letters;